process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 You only need to sign the CLA once or when the CLA terms have changed.

+### Commit
+There is no convention for the commit message.
+The most important part is the title of the Pull Request, because:
+- Everyone must use Pull Request, no direct commit allowed on master branch
+- The commits of a Pull Request are almost always squashed
+- The title of the Pull Request is used as proposal for the maintainer merging the Pull Request

 ### Open a Pull Request